Welcome to Habilitation VI UK

 Striving to change the lives and aspirations of Children & Young People with a visual impairment

-We are the professional body for Habilitation Specialists in the UK, providing leadership and setting professional standards.
-We aim to support our members to help maximise the mobility and independence skills of children and young people with vision impairment.
-We facilitate and promote research into the field of habilitation and mobility training, promote better education and training of habilitation specialists around the UK and provide information for our members and the public about the work we do.
-Habilitation VI UK hold the register for Qualified Habilitation Specialists (RQHS) who meet the required National Quality Standards for habilitation training.
+As an organisation we endorse and support the delivery of the Curriculum Framework for Children and Young People with Vision Impairment (CFVI).
+Habilitation VI UK holds the register for Qualified Habilitation Specialists (RQHS) who meet the required National Quality Standards for habilitation training.
 As part of registration RQHS are required to undertake regular relevant continued professional development, which keeps them apprised of legislation changes, good practice and developments in the field.

 Membership Benefits

-• Access to a wide range of curriculum resources, through the website member pages
+• Access to a wide range of curriculum resources, through the website member pages.

 • Opportunity to become part of the largest network of Habilitation Professionals in the UK